-Thank you for choosing Mercy San Juan Medical Center.
-Our highly skilled team is ready to care for you before, during and after your surgery.
-Patients who are prepared and know what to expect prior to their surgery are more active participants in their recovery.
-Reviewing the enclosed pre-surgery education materials is the first step you can take, as a patient, towards a smooth recovery following your surgery.
+We look forward to working with you and assisting you before, during and after your surgery.
+Patients who are well-prepared and who know what to expect are more active participants in their recovery.
+The enclosed pre-surgery education materials and instructions are the first step you can take towards a smooth and successful recovery following your surgery.